An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Material and methods

 \section{Material and methods}

-\subsection{Measuring the tortuosity of blood vessels}
+\subsection{Measuring the Tortuosity of Blood Vessels}

 Many different metrics for quantifying the tortuosity of blood vessels have been defined in the literature \cite{Smedby1993, Hart1999, Dougherty2000, Grisan2008, Wilson2008}. \textcite{ramos2018retinal} compared the tortuosity scores provided by five experts regarding blood vessels in retina fundus images.
 They also compared the scores of the experts with those obtained from different automated approaches for measuring tortuosity.
 They found a high inter-expert variability as well as different degrees of agreement between the experts and the considered automated measurements.
 Their results demonstrate that there is no optimal approach for defining tortuosity.
-Indeed, as discussed in \cite{Bullitt2003}, there are different types of tortuosity that can be considered.
+Indeed, as discussed in \cite{Bullitt2003}, different types of tortuosity can be considered.
 Therefore, any given tortuosity measurement will have advantages and drawbacks.
-In this work, we calculate the tortuosity of blood vessels using linear regression residuals~\footnote{Code available at \url{https://github.com/chcomin/pyvesto}}.
-Its calculation can be divided into two stages: blood vessel skeletonization and the calculation of the tortuosity for each point in the skeleton.
+In this work, we calculate the tortuosity of blood vessels using linear regression residuals~\footnote{Code available at \url{https://github.com/chcomin/pyvane}}.

-Due to the cylindrical shape of blood vessels, they can be represented by the so-called curve-skeletons -- ``1D'' structures that define the central line of a binary object \cite{Tagliasacchi2016}.
-Curve-skeletons can be used for representing and characterizing many properties of blood vessels, including pathology markers such as stenoses, aneurysms, and high tortuosity points.
-In our work, the curve-skeleton is calculated through the Palàgyi-Kuba topological thinning algorithm \cite{Palagyi1998}.
-This methodology is frequently employed in the literature for the analysis of blood vessels \cite{Lacoste2014, Walchli2017, Gu2018, Ouellette2020}.